mkondratek/git-machete-blog-post/blog.md

 The graph is automatically refreshed when `.git/machete` is modified.

 Bear in mind that there is no need to edit the machete file manually to set up your branch layout tree.
-Feel free to use `Discover` functionality that will find it out for you automatically.
+Feel free to use `Discover Branch Layout` functionality that will find it out for you automatically.
-It can be found within the empty Git Machete Tab and via `Help -> Find Action... (default shortcut: Ctrl + Shift + A)`.
+It can be performed from `Help -> Find Action...` (default shortcut: `Ctrl + Shift + A`).

 ### Lights, Camera...
 Actions